dagster-io/dagster/python_modules/dagster/docs/principles.rst

 Principles
 -----------

-As noted above Dagster has a point of view and values regarding how data pipelines should be built and structured.
-We list them in no particular order:
+Dagster is opinionated about how data pipelines should be built and structured.
+What do we think is important?

 Functional
 ^^^^^^^^^^
-We believe that data pipelines should be organized as DAGs of functional, idempotent computations.
-These computations injest input, do computation, and produce output, either with no side effects or well-known, un-externalized side effects.
+Data pipelines should be expressed as DAGs (directed acyclic graphs) of functional, idempotent computations.
+Individual nodes in the graph consume their inputs, perform some computation, and yield outputs, either with no side effects or with clealy advertised side effects.
 Given the same inputs and configuration, the computation should always produce the same output.
-These computations should also be parameterizable, so that they can execute in different environments.
+If these computations have external dependencies, these should be parametrizable, so that the computations may execute in different environments.

-   * See https://bit.ly/2LxDgnr for an excellent overview of functional programing in batch computations.
+   * See Maxime Beauchemin's Medium article on `Functional Data Engineering <https://bit.ly/2LxDgnr>`_ for an excellent overview of functional programing in batch computations.

 Self-describing
 ^^^^^^^^^^^^^^^